nuclearsheep540/deepsea/README.md

   Doubloons can be spent at the store for additional cannonballs or health and also contribute to your final end score.

-  Loot also has a proximity inidcator, however loot indicators are always visible on the map
+  Loot also has a proximity inidcator, however loot indicators are always visible on the map.

+  As well as loot, hitting ships reward the player with additional loot.
+Loot is decided via RNG on a 12-die roll, any even number will return ammo, 1, 3 and 5 results in health, anything else wont return a reward.

   ![Game logo](images/md/arc.png)